ganyicz/bond/README.md

 composer require ganyicz/bond
 ```

-Next, add the following lines to your `app.js` file:
+Next, add the following lines to your `resources/js/app.js` file.
+Bond will compile all scripts extracted from your Blade files here.

 ```
 import '../../vendor/ganyicz/bond/js/alpine'
 import 'virtual:bond';
 ```

-Bond will compile all scripts extracted from your Blade files here.

 Next, update your `vite.config.js` to register Bond: